Fort Worth, Dallas Traffic Ticket Attorneys

 By statute, deferred disposition is not available for certain violations committed in a construction or maintenance zone when workers are present, moving violations issued to holders of a commercial driver's license (CDL) or holders of a commercial learner's permit (CLP).
 Some courts may not offer deferred disposition for certain violations the Court deems serious, such as speeding 25 miles per hour over the speed limit.
 However, courts are considerably more likely to offer deferred disposition in these situations to an attorney than to the driver who received the citation.

 Failure to Complete Terms of Deferment

 If you fail to complete the terms of the probation, such as failing to pay the fine by the due date or failing to turn in a certificate of defensive driving on time, your case may result in a final conviction.
 The same will happen if you are issued an additional traffic citation during the deferral period.

 Some courts will make you verify that you did not receive a new citation anywhere during your deferred disposition probation period; however, most courts are only concerned with new citations issued in their jurisdiction.

 If you fail to complete each of the terms of the deferred disposition, the Court will schedule a show cause hearing.
-A show cause hearing is a chance to discuss why the court should not revoke your probation offer and enter a conviction.
-If the probation is revoked, the violation will be reported to the state of Texas which may result in points, surcharges or license suspensions depending on the type of violation.
+A show cause hearing is a chance to discuss why the Court should not revoke your probation offer and enter a conviction.
+If the probation is revoked, the violation will be reported to the Texas Department of Public Safety.
 If you cannot comply with your probation terms, contact one of our traffic ticket attorneys to discuss your options, we may be able to request additional time for compliance.